planetfederal/workshops/workshops/postgis/source/en/installation.rst

   The precise directions in this document are for Windows, but for OS X the installation is largely the same.
 Once the Suite is installed, the directions for both operating systems should be almost identical.

 #.
-Find OpenGeo Suite installer for your platform (download from http://boundlessgeo.com/solutions/opengeo-suite/download/).
-The Windows installer will be named something like  :file:`opengeosuite-a.b.c.exe`, the Mac OS X installer like :file:`opengeosuite-a.b.c.dmg`).
+Find OpenGeo Suite 4.8 installer for your platform (download from connect at https://connect.boundlessgeo.com/ registration required).
+The Windows installer will be named something like  :file:`opengeosuite-4.8.exe`, the Mac OS X installer like :file:`opengeosuite-4.8.dmg`).
 Double click to begin.

 #.
 Enjoy the warm welcome, courtesy of Boundless, then click **Next**.